 TICs (Tenancies In Common) are usually the first step for removing housing from rent control to create owner-occupied housing for the profit of real estate investors.
 TICs are joint ownership of a building where each owner has a side agreement to only occupy a single unit although the owners have joint liability and usually a shared mortgage.
-However, the preferred form of owner-occupied housing is a condo instead of a TIC, and a conversion to condo has strong protections for tenants for certain types of evictions (such as owner move-in, Ellis Act, capital improvement, and demolition).
+However, the preferred form of owner-occupied housing is a condo instead of a TIC, and a conversion to condo has strong protections for tenants for certain types of evictions (such as owner move-in, Ellis Act, temporary capital improvement evictions, and demolition).
 Buyouts, which are used to get around the protections in evictions, also are highly regulated so the loss of housing for the tenant may be fought by the restrictions in converting to condos as well as the methods below.
-Come to our drop-in clinic to find out more information on fighting conversion to condos.
+Come to our drop-in clinic and/or get our handbook to find out more information on fighting conversion to condos.

 Tenants-in-Common (TIC) Conversions Exempt From San Francisco Condo Conversion Law